 When have you started doing this?

-I took my backpack and left my beautiful country in April, 2015.
-Since then, I’ve been travelling.
+I took my backpack and left my beautiful country in April 2015.
+Since then, I’ve been traveling.

 Did you first plan to visit a couple of cities?
 And then did it turn into this journey?